 The Department of Surgery is dedicated and committed to providing the best and most innovative surgical care in a “patient first” environment, performing cutting edge basic science and translational research, and serving as the premier educational environment for the training of tomorrow's surgeons.

-The Department of Surgery comprises eight divisions: Cardiovascular Surgery, General Surgery, Head and Neck Surgery, Neurosurgery, Plastic Surgery, Surgical Oncology, Urology and Vascular Surgery.
+The Department of Surgery comprises nine divisions: Cardiothoracic Surgery, General Surgery, Head and Neck Surgery, Neurosurgery, Ophthalmology, Plastic Surgery, Surgical Oncology, Urology, and Vascular Surgery.
 Each division is an epitome of modern clinical care.